 Display: 24″, IPS Panel, 1920×1080, 8 ms Response Time, 60Hz

 Notable Features: VESA (100mm), Qi/PMA Wireless Charging

 Ports: Display Port, mDP, HDMI, Headphone Port, USB Hub

 Price Scale: 3/10

-Dell Ultrasharp U2417HJ takes the lead in this list of frameless monitor.
-It is one of the newest monitor to have hit the market and boy does it pack some hardware.
+Dell Ultrasharp U2417HJ takes the lead in this list of the frameless monitor.
+It is one of the newest monitors to have hit the market and boy does it pack some hardware.

-This 24 inch monitor harbors Wireless Charging Stand so for smartphone with Qi or PMA capability, you can charge without having to deal with cables.
+This 24-inch monitor harbors Wireless Charging Stand for the smartphones with Qi or PMA capability, you can charge without having to deal with cables.

 Thanks to its superior IPS panel, not only does it cover a wide color gamut, but it also has wide viewing angles.
 The stand is fully adjustable meaning it can pivot, swivel, rotate and change elevation.